kant/jats2epub/README.md

     - Generate a clickable linked list with a table of contents (TOC) based on the document layout for easier navigation.
 The linked list TOC could be accessible as a drop-down menu with fixed CSS positioning.
         - This could be implemented using JavaScript/CSS.
 - ePub enhancements:
     - Review ePub css based on WAI guidelines for readability.
-Speficically look at line height and space between pharagraphs/tables.
+Specifically look at line height and space between paragraphs/tables.
     - Look at css for displaying tables.

 ## Todo